Ask Slashdot: Why Are Some Great Games Panned and Some Inferior Games Praised?

 This is the same reason say the News doesn't cover the topics in details that they dese

-Too naive to live (Score:2)
+Too naive to live (Score:3)

 "How does a title like Soldner, that tried to do more new stuff than the other war games combined, get trashed by every reviewer, and then far less innovative and fun to play war games like BF, COD, CS sell tens of millions of copies per release and get rave reviews all around?"